-USAC and DCF will comply with the existing and future requirements set forth by the Privacy Act (5 U.S.C. § 552a(o)), FISMA, 44 U.S.C. §§ 3551-3559, related OMB circulars and memoranda such as Circular A-130, Managing Federal Information as a Strategic Resource (July 28, 2016), and NIST directives, including any amendments published after the effective date of this Agreement.
+HUD and USAC will comply with the existing and future requirements set forth by the Privacy Act (5 U.S.C. § 552a(o)), FISMA, 44 U.S.C. §§ 3551-3559, related OMB circulars and memoranda such as Circular A-130, Managing Information as a Strategic Resource (July 28, 2016) and National Institute of Standards and Technology (NIST) directives; and the Federal Acquisition Regulations (FAR), including any amendments published after the effective date of this Agreement.
 These laws, directives, and regulations include requirements for safeguarding federal information systems and personally identifiable information used in business processes, and related reporting requirements.
 Specifically, FISMA requirements apply to all federal contractors, organizations, or entities that possess or use federal information, or that operate, use, or have access to federal information systems on behalf of an agency.

-USAC and DCF will restrict access to the data matched and to any data created by the match to only those authorized employees, contractors and officials who need it to perform their official duties for the uses of the data authorized in this Agreement.
-USAC and DCF will also notify such authorized users of the civil and criminal sanctions for noncompliance contained in the applicable federal laws.
+HUD and USAC will restrict access to the data matched and to any data created by the match to only those authorized employees, contractors and officials who need it to perform their official duties for the uses of the data authorized in this Agreement.
+HUD and USAC will also notify such authorized users of the civil and criminal sanctions for noncompliance contained in the applicable federal laws.